MillerRabin/thinker-robot/readme.md

 ![angles](/docs/images/angles.png "Angles")

 Look at home position of robot.

-The physical wrist-y angle is 235 deg.
+* The physical wrist-y angle is 235 deg.
 The logical is -90 deg.
-The physical shoulder-y angle is 90 deg.
+* The physical shoulder-y angle is 90 deg.
 The logical is the same.

-What happens if we set physical shoulder-y angle to 180 deg.
+What happens if we set physical shoulder-y angle to 180 deg?

 The physical wrist-y angle stays same 235 deg.
 But the logical angle will be 0 deg.

 ## Scenarios